Men’s soccer: Michael Prosuk’s last-minute goal wins Buckeyes opener over Pittsburgh

 “Before I went in, (associate head coach Ian Gordona) told me, ‘Just keep going, don’t put your head down; you’re gonna get your chance,’” Prosuk said.

-Prosuk subbed in at the 72nd minute mark, and shortly after had a breakaway at the goal in the 79th minute that ended with him lying on his face without finding the back of the net.
+Prosuk subbed in at the 72nd minute mark, and shortly thereafter had a breakaway chance at the goal in the 79th minute that ended with him lying on his face without finding the back of the net.

 Eleven minutes later, Prosuk found another opportunity on a cross from forward Marcus McCrary, where he scored the game-winning goal that electrified the home crowd.